 - Research Sponsor: where Lancashire Teaching Hospitals NHS Foundation Trust is the Sponsor, please send documents to the Research Governance team;

-- Please send copies of the End of Study form to the Governance team
+- Please send copies of the End of Study form to the Research Access team

 For a CTIMP the end of the clinical trial must be formally defined in the research protocol.
 It is a legal requirement of the current regulations that the competent authority (MHRA) and main REC are notified that the clinical trial has ended.
 For CTIMPs, this responsibility is often delegated by the Sponsor to the Chief Investigator for the clinical trial.
 The Chief Investigator (CI) is responsible for submitting the Clinical Trial Report to the MHRA no later than 1 year after the end of the trial.

 Funding bodies require a final report outlining how their funds have been used and the outcomes of the study.